A team from Cardiff University accidentally discovered a method to kill all kinds of cancers in laboratory tests.

 The research has only been tested on animals and cells in the laboratory, and further safety checks are needed before human trials can begin.

-Lucia Mori e Gennaro De Libero, from the University of Basel in Switzerland, said the research has "Great potential", but it is premature to say that it could lead to a cure for all cancers.
+Lucia Mori e Gennaro de free, from the University of Basel in Switzerland, said the research has "great potential", but it is premature to say that it could lead to a cure for all cancers.